brozorec/brozorec.github.io/content/post/auth-mechanisms/index.md

 Here, we are also going to see whether we can decouple the owner from the invoker, i.e. the owner only signs and someone else submits the transaction and pays the transaction fee.
 2. `Wrapper` contract - it’s a dummy contract that forwards calls to `Counter`.
 When someone calls a function on `Wrapper`, it invokes the increment function on `Counter`, which requires authorization from the owner.

-**Note about Ethereum**

-We assume Pectra is live and will explore only the practical outcomes of the EIP-7702 and the way it affects the user flow and transaction structure.
-For more details on this topic check [here](https://safe.global/blog/eip-7702-smart-accounts-ethereum-pectra-upgrade) and [here](https://www.youtube.com/watch?v=ZFN2bYt9gNE).

 In the following sections, we will dive into each of the above cases on all three chains in parallel and present only partial snippets.
 Please note that some of the fields from the transactions are omitted or re-ordered for readability.
 All the code, including the smart contracts and the deployment scripts, can be found in this [GitHub repo](https://github.com/brozorec/auth-mechanisms).
 To help us better visualize, the snippets from Ethereum are with a solarized-light background, Stellar’s are with a dark-sepia and Solana’s with a dark-blue.

+**Note about Ethereum**

+We assume Pectra is live and will explore only the practical outcomes of the EIP-7702 and the way it affects the user flow and transaction structure.
+For more details on this topic check [here](https://safe.global/blog/eip-7702-smart-accounts-ethereum-pectra-upgrade) and [here](https://www.youtube.com/watch?v=ZFN2bYt9gNE).
+One of the sections below concerns fees sponsorship and EIP-4337 already tackles this subject.
+However, we will keep our focus solely on EIP-7702.

 ## 1. Counter Contract: Simple Call